What’s the Best Thermostat Setting for Vacation?

 Are you counting down the days until your next vacation?
 Going on vacation is a great way to unwind, but preparing for it can be stressful.
 From cleaning and packing to caring for pets, there’s a lot to manage.

-You also need to decide what to set your thermostat to while your house is empty.
+You also need to decide what to set your thermostat to while on vacation when your house is empty.
 HVAC.com explores the best thermostat settings for vacation to help keep your energy bills under control and your home well protected.

 The ideal thermostat setting for vacation depends on the time of year.
-If you’re traveling in the fall or winter, when temperatures are colder, it’s best to adjust your thermostat to a lower setting – typically about 5 to 10 degrees below your normal temperature.
+If you’re traveling in the fall or winter, when temperatures are colder, consider adjusting your thermostat to a lower setting – typically about 5 to 10 degrees below your normal temperature.

-During late spring and summer, consider raising the temperature about 8 to 12 degrees if you’re going on an extended vacation.
-Most people keep their homes between 72-76 degrees during this season, so setting it to around 80-85 can strike a good balance between energy efficiency and home protection.
+Raise the temperature about 8 to 12 degrees if you’re going on an extended vacation in late spring or summer.
+Most homeowners keep their homes between 72-76 degrees during warmer weather.
+Setting your thermostat to around 80-85°F strikes a nice balance between saving energy and keeping your home safe while you’re away.

 Should You Turn Your Thermostat Off While on Vacation?